Panel 1: Seven Seeds of Religious Freedom in Islam - Daniel Philpott

 Panel 2: An Islamic Case for Religious Freedom - Shaykh Hamza Yusuf

-Join us for a half-day conference at Pepperdine University’s School of Law in Malibu, California, discussing “An Islamic Case for Pluralism, Equal Citizenship, and Religious Freedom”.
+The Religious Freedom Institute hosted a half-day conference at Pepperdine University’s School of Law in Malibu, California, discussing “An Islamic Case for Pluralism, Equal Citizenship, and Religious Freedom”.

 What is the relationship between Islam and religious freedom?
 Leading Islamic scholars and religious freedom experts will address questions of religious freedom and pluralism in Islamic law and an Islamic case for religious freedom.
 Dr. Daniel Philpott and Shaykh Hamza Yusuf will deliver plenary addresses, each followed by a panel discussion responding to the arguments presented.